Finding your niche

 Elizabeth Hargrave created a game about birds.
 This was an unusual theme for a game and fell well outside of a lot of common gaming tropes like zombies, Cthulu, and other fantasy themes.
 Nonetheless, Wingspan has been extremely successful.

-The artwork is beautiful, depicting various birds, and the design of the game stayed true to subject.
-The game has been praised, as it appeals not only to bird fans, but also other hobby gamers.
+The artwork is beautiful, depicting various birds, and the design of the game stayed true to the subject.
+The game has been praised, as it appeals not only to bird fans but also casual and hobby gamers.

 Hargrave found her niche, yet because her game was so well-received, her audience went well beyond those who are simply interested in birds.